-\$ per common share 2021 2020 2019 Total \$ 1.1175 \$ 1.0550 \$ 0.9950
+\$ per common share 2022 2021 2020 Common shares \$ 1.1875 \$ 1.1175 \$ 1.0550

 MARKET FOR SECURITIES

 None of TSU's issued and outstanding securities, including its MTNs, are traded on an exchange.

 CREDIT RATINGS

 Credit ratings are intended to provide investors with an independent measure of credit quality of an issue of securities and are indicators of the likelihood of payment and of the capacity and willingness of a company to meet its financial commitment on an obligation in accordance with the terms of an obligation.